-- When you add the personal tax on dividends to the 21% C corporation income tax, the combined tax is often higher than the income tax that a single member LLC owner who’s taxed as a sole proprietor would pay on a similar income.
-Just something to think about as you decide how you’d like your LLC to be taxed.
+When you add the personal tax on dividends to the 21% corporate tax rate, the combined tax is often higher than the income tax an LLC owner taxed as a sole proprietor would pay.

-- An S corporation pays no tax itself.
-Income and losses pass through the corporation to the owners’ personal tax returns to be taxed at their individual rates.
+Income and losses pass through the corporation to the owners’ personal tax returns and is taxed at the owner’s individual rates.

 If your LLC is taxed as a sole proprietorship:

-- You must pay an $800 LLC tax annually, even if your LLC doesn’t earn any money.
+- You pay an $800 LLC tax annually, even if your LLC doesn’t earn any money.

 |If Total LLC Income Is:||If Total LLC Income Is:|